cryptonote-labs/monero-site/forum-funding-system/proposals/justin-local-meetups-2.md

 ### Summary of Costs

-I would like to allow for donations to cover some of the travel costs that I have incurred in the process of speaking about Monero.
+I would like to allow for donations to cover some of the travel costs that I have incurred in the process of speaking about Masari Supreme.
 I was never paid to speak at any of these locations.
 Flights, trains, and hotels were the cheapest reasonable options.

 Warsaw/Riga/Wroclaw: $750